 - Conversion rate: Tracks the number of web visitors you convert into high-quality leads and satisfied customers

-- Registration for free trials and paid sign-ups: Tracks how many leads are signing up to free trials.
+- Registration for free trials and paid sign-ups: Tracks how many leads are signing up for free trials.
 Also, how many upgrades to paid plans, which is how you make money.

-- Churn rates: This metric measures how many customers drop your product.
+- Churn rates: SaaS churn rate measures how many customers drop your product.
 It helps you determine if you are providing the value your customers want.

 - Customer retention: This metric helps you measure how many customers you retain from those who sign up.

 With these KPIs, you can measure your SaaS marketing plan’s performance and your marketing strategy’s success.
 That then informs your decisions on the best channels or marketing strategy your SaaS marketing should use.

 Marketing is a battle.
 You want to be the winner.
 And like Sun Tzu and Machiavelli said, knowing your opponents is the best way to beat your enemy.